elastic/ecs/rfcs/0000-rfc-template.md

 ## Concerns

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
-The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity sake.
+The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

 <!--